nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

   * nRF52 Development Kit board (PCA10040)
   * nRF51 Development Kit board (PCA10028)

-* The Nordic Semiconductor nRF Mesh app for Android or iOS.
+* Smartphone with Nordic Semiconductor's nRF Mesh mobile app installed in one of the following versions:

+  * `nRF Mesh mobile app for Android`_
+  * `nRF Mesh mobile app for iOS`_

-* The :ref:`bluetooth_mesh_light` sample application programmed on a separate device, and configured according to the Mesh Light sample's :ref:`bluetooth_mesh_light_testing` guide.
+* :ref:`bluetooth_mesh_light` sample application programmed on a separate device and configured according to the Mesh Light sample's :ref:`bluetooth_mesh_light_testing` guide.

 User interface
 **************

 Buttons:
-   Buttons are used to control their own Generic OnOff Clients.
+   Buttons are used to control the respective Generic OnOff Clients.
-   When pressed, the button will toggle the LED state on a :ref:`bluetooth_mesh_light` device.
+   When pressed, the button toggles the LED state on a :ref:`Mesh Light <bluetooth_mesh_light>` device.

 LEDs:
-   Shows the last known OnOff state of the targeted :ref:`bluetooth_mesh_light` board.
+   Show the last known OnOff state of the targeted :ref:`bluetooth_mesh_light` board.

 Building and running